moliver28/research-handbook/content/handbook/finance/expenses.md

 - Further to this, items like additional monitors, laptop stand, external webcam, supplementary lighting, laptop bag/case, can also be considered and expensed using the Stipend/Allowance.
 - Any items outside this will fall under an exception to the policy and will be subjected to review.
 - In addition the following items are **not reimbursable**: Phones, watches, smart speakers, smart TVs/smart monitors, walking pads/treadmills and tablets.
+- You can purchase items from Private sellers (e.g. either new or used equipment).
+To expense them, attach the screenshot of your transaction with the seller showing the amount agreed upon, payment method, and item details in the description field.
+If paid via online transfer, attach the receipt for back up.
 - If you have any doubts please connect with the Expense Team on expenses@gitlab.com.
 Please note that these purchases are still reviewed by your manager and accounting teams, and any misappropriation of these funds will be flagged.

 ##### New Hires- 1,500 USD (or equivalent local currency) Guidelines